White House Conference Center

 The White House Conference Center is an annex building of the White House in Washington, D.C.
-The Colonial Revival building is located across Pennsylvania Avenue at 726 Jackson Place and was used as a temporary press location during remodeling of the James S. Brady Press Briefing Room from August 2006 to June 2007.
+The Colonial Revival building is located across Pennsylvania Avenue at 726 Jackson Place NW and was used as a temporary press location during remodeling of the James S. Brady Press Briefing Room from August 2006 to June 2007.

 Along with 718 Jackson Place, 726 is a replica of the pre-Civil War row houses in Jackson Square built in the 20th century (late 1960s to early 1970s).